RESEARCH STARTER

 More reform-minded than his father or his brother, Ambani undertook enormous projects to help meet the energy demands of India’s growing middle class and combat the enduring poverty of the lower classes.
 He engaged in deepwater offshore exploration for oil and natural gas to reduce the amount of energy India needed to import, and he built the world’s largest oil refinery, part of a $6 billion complex at Jamnagar, in the state of Gujarat.
 He established a network of grocery stores and other retail stores to help poor farmers find markets for their goods and create jobs for middle-class merchants.
 These projects had significant social effects on the developing nation while also making handsome profits for Reliance.
 In 2008, Ambani, through Reliance Industries, bought the Mumbai Indians cricket team franchise for a ten-year period.

-For a short period of time at the end of October 2007, an unexpected increase in Reliance's stock prices allegedly pushed Ambani's personal fortune to a record-breaking $63.2 billion.
-While this sudden surge in fortune did not last and the numbers were later disputed, Ambani has consistently appeared in Forbes magazine's World's Billionaires list of the wealthiest people in the world, and in 2014 he was named the richest person in India for the eighth year in a row.
-As of April 2024, Ambani is the richest person in Asia and the eleventh richest person in the world, with an estimated net worth of $116.5 billion.
-In August 2024, Mukesh was surpassed as the wealthiest Indian by Gautam Adani.
+For a short period of time at the end of October 2007, an unexpected increase in Reliance’s stock prices allegedly pushed Ambani’s personal fortune to a record-breaking $63.2 billion.
+While this sudden surge in fortune did not last and the numbers were later disputed, Ambani has consistently appeared in Forbes magazine’s World’s Billionaires list of the wealthiest people in the world, and in 2014, he was named the richest person in India for the eighth year in a row.

 Legacy

 Ambani is often said to be the face of an emerging Indian capitalism.
-His derives his wealth from such modern industries as petrochemicals, telecommunications industries, and online gambling—and from success in the stock market.
+He derives his wealth from such modern industries as petrochemicals, oil refining, telecommunications industries and digital services, and retail—and from success in the stock market.
 By consistently being ranked among the richest and most respected business leaders in the world, he has inspired other Indians to believe that they—and their country—can succeed in the twenty-first century.

 Personal Life

 Ambani is married to businesswoman and philanthropist Nita Ambani.
-The couple have three children, fraternal twins Akash and Isha and younger son Anant.
+The couple has three children, fraternal twins Akash and Isha, and a younger son, Anant.
 In October 2014, Akash and Isha, then twenty-two, were appointed to the boards of Reliance subsidiaries Reliance Jio Infocomm and Reliance Retail Ventures.
-In 2023, Ambani's all three of his children assumed roles on the board of Reliance.
-Akash, the eldest son, leads Jio; daughter Isha is responsible for overseeing retail and financial services; while the youngest son, Anant, is involved in the energy sector.
+In 2023, Ambani’s all three of his children assumed roles on the board of Reliance.
+Akash, the eldest son, leads Jio; daughter Isha is responsible for overseeing retail and financial services, while the youngest son, Anant, is involved in the energy sector.

 Bibliography

-Forbes, Nausaud, and David Wield.
+Forbes, Naushad, and David Wield.
 From Followers to Leaders: Managing Technology and Innovation in Newly Industrializing Countries.
 Routledge, 2002.

 Hiscock, Geoff.
 India’s Global Wealth Club: The Stunning Rise of Its Billionaires and Their Secrets of Success.
 Wiley, 2007.